 All the strategies that were described above were targeted to consumers.
 But a business might need to arrange a sales promotion for another business.
 In this case, it might be reasonable to consider the following ideas.

 Retailers should receive such displays at no cost.
 The main mission of this solution is to drive sales.
+POP displays themselves are displays that exist separate from the standard aisle shelf, effectively inserting a product into a shopper’s path through the store.

 Some merchants might want to promote a specific product and increase its sales for a limited time period.
 For this, they might get lucrative concessions.